NGSolve/ngsPETSc/paper/paper.md

 ![Flow past a cylinder.
 The Navier-Stokes equations are discretised on a NETGEN high-order mesh and Firedrake.
 We use high-order Taylor-Hood elements ($P_4$-$P_3$) and a vertex-patch smoother as fine level correction in a two-level additive Schwarz preconditioner, [@BenziOlshanskii].
 The full example, with more details, can be found in [ngsPETSc documentation](https://github.com/NGSolve/ngsPETSc).
 On the right a zoom near the cylinder shows the curvature of the mesh.](figures/flow_past_a_cylinder.png)

-![An adaptive scheme applied to the Poisson problem on a Pacman domain.
+![An adaptive scheme applied to the Poisson problem on an L-shaped domain.
 The domain is discretised using $P_1$ finite elements and the adaptive mesh refinement is driven by a Babuška-Rheinboldt error estimator [@BabuskaRheinboldt].
 The full example, with more details, can be found in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/utils/firedrake/lomesh.py.html).](figures/adaptivity.png)

 More example can be found in the documentation of ngsPETSc manual [@manual].